 Ethos

-• Nurture confidence and talents in both life and academic skills, within an aspirational, family-friendly, environment and using a lively, challenging and broad based curriculum.
+At Upton we nurture confidence and talents in both life and academic skills, within an aspirational, family-friendly, environment and using a lively, challenging and broad based curriculum.

-• Give pupils time to play, explore and discover themselves within a stimulating and creative setting, where everyone feels equal and valued.
+We give pupils time to play, explore and discover themselves within a stimulating and creative setting, where everyone feels equal and valued.

 Aims